 As the founder of Trustify, the only nationwide network of licensed private investigators, I regularly work with families and organizations that work with children in foster care who are in danger of being trafficked or go missing from the system.
 There are not enough safeguards in place, especially when children age out of the system at 18 without being placed in a permanent and loving forever family.

-So what happens to these children when they turn 18 (the age of emancipation for many foster youth) if they are not placed in a loving, forever family.
+So what happens to these children when they turn 18 (the age of emancipation for many foster youths) if they are not placed in a loving, forever family.
 According to the National Foster Youth Institute, the danger of children aging out of the U.S. foster care system does not just affect the children without forever families, but our entire country as a whole.
 Here are some statistics that bring these dangers to light:

 – More than 23,000 children will age out of the U.S. foster care system every year.